CIMR-Algos/TerrestrialSnowArea_ATBD_v2/book/introduction_purpose_scope.md

 % limitations and polarisation
 Limitations of dry snow detection based on the scattering signature also arise due to anomalous scattering signals, caused for instance by precipitation or cold deserts {cite:p}`grody_1996`, or due to internal variations in snow properties.
 The latter includes variations in density and grain size resulting from the snowpack stratigraphy.
-Those distinctive snow layers affect more the horizontal than the vertical polarisations of the Ku and Ka channels {cite:p}`kelly_2003`.
+Those distinctive snow layers affect more the horizontal than the vertical polarisations of the Ku and Ka-band channels {cite:p}`kelly_2003`.
 It could be derived that vertical polarisations are more appropriate for snow depth estimations given they are less responsive to internal characteristics, whilst horizontal polarisations are more sensitive to those same properties and therefore suitable for detecting dry snow in first place {cite:p}`kelly_2003`.
 Nonetheless, either polarisation have been applied for dry snow detection.

 % purpose and scope
 The purpose of this {term}`ATBD` is to detail the implementation of the CIMR Level-2 Terrestrial Snow Area (TSA) product, in form of a binary classification.
-The scope is the implementation of a stable version using horizontally polarised Ka and Ku brightness temperatures as core frequency bands according to {cite:t}`hall_2002` and {cite:t}`pulliainen_2010`.
+The scope is the implementation of a stable version using horizontally polarised Ka and Ku-band brightness temperatures as core frequency bands according to {cite:t}`hall_2002` and {cite:t}`pulliainen_2010`.